SlaxWeb/Framework/docs/source/overview/firstglance.rst

 the world.
 Those files typically include:

 * index.php - the main entry point for all document requests
-* CSS files - to give your applycation some style
+* CSS files - to give your application some style
 * JavaScript files - to give your *front end* some functionality
 * Images - because text only web pages are dull

 After you have installed the framework, there are already directories prepared for those files.
-They are pretty self explainatory, and are not documented here.
+They are pretty self explanatory, and are not documented here.
 Of course, you can choose to rename those directories, or remove them completely.
 Just remember, this should be the only directory visible to the outside world through a Web Server in order to protect your application code from possible leaks.